KarmaYama/cleansh/cleansh/COMMANDS.md

 Remove-Item Env:\RUST_LOG -ErrorAction SilentlyContinue
 ```

-**Why this is useful:** Provides deep insight into how `cleansh` is interpreting your rules and processing content, helping you pinpoint issues with regex patterns or rule configurations.
+**Why this is useful:** Provides deep insight into how `CleanSH` is interpreting your rules and processing content, helping you pinpoint issues with regex patterns or rule configurations.

 -----

 ## 7\.
 Statistics-Only Mode (`--stats-only`)

-Beyond simple redaction, `cleansh` offers a powerful `--stats-only` mode for auditing and analysis.
+Beyond simple redaction, `CleanSH` offers a powerful `--stats-only` mode for auditing and analysis.
 This mode identifies potential sensitive data matches without performing any redaction, providing a comprehensive report.
 It's perfect for pre-scan assessments or integrating into CI/CD pipelines for security checks.

 ### Basic Statistics

 The most straightforward use of `--stats-only` is to get a human-readable summary of detected secrets.

-**Scenario:** You want to see what sensitive data `cleansh` would find in a log file without actually changing the file.
+**Scenario:** You want to see what sensitive data `CleanSH` would find in a log file without actually changing the file.

 ```powershell
 "Found email: test@example.com, IP: 192.168.1.1, and an SSN: 987-65-4321." | cleansh --stats-only